Early Days in Yorkshire, England

 The business grew and became well established.
 I finally sold it in 2013 and am now retired.
 When I sold it had reached a healthy £8m annual sales and supported 70 staff over four UK sites.
 The sales were all radio communication related and to commercial and military clients.
 Over 50% was to export clients for which we received the Queens Award for Enterprise.
 We could take a clients requirement, design it to their needs, manufacture it on site and support it in service.
-We had product down linking from drones, connecting diamond mining vessels from ship to shore, telemetry links on military training systems, providing radio backbone infrastructure for utility companies – our product was everywhere and we were well know for our quality of service.
+We had product down linking from drones, connecting diamond mining vessels from ship to shore, telemetry links on military training systems, providing radio backbone infrastructure for utility companies – our product was everywhere and we were well know and highly respected for our quality of product and service.

-The business was bought in 2013 by a listed company who had no idea what they had bought or how to use it to advantage.
+The business was bought by a listed company who had no idea what they had bought or how to use it to advantage.
 They closed it down after 3 years and made everyone redundant.

 A New Era